krokhale/cohort-14a-capstone-web/README.md

 ---

+> Write code to fetch all the questions for a particular category.
+HINT: Look at the comments in the code and make a fetch call to the backend.
+You will also need a state variable to store all the questions that come back

-> Add Tailwind and ANT design (Optional) to the app.
+> ~~Add Tailwind and ANT design (Optional) to the app.~~

-> Mock out the basic UI.
-Make sure it is responsive.
+> ~~Mock out the basic UI.
+Make sure it is responsive.~~